gimnathperera/snake-loop/README.md

 # Snake Loop Game 🐍

-A classic Snake game implementation with a modern twist, built with React, TypeScript, and HTML5 Canvas.
+A classic Snake game implementation with a modern twist, built with React, RTK Queries and TypeScript.

 ## Features